 - More Information about Advertising Art

 This major prepares students for employment in advertising design and related fields.
 Students develop skills in graphic design and Web design with an emphasis on process, technique, and concept development.
 Related courses in digital imaging and interactive media increase students’ career opportunities.

 Production designer, layout artist, junior-level designer, print production coordinator, and project manager.
 Students may also elect to complete a bachelor’s degree in graphic design.

 Academic subjects with strong emphasis on communication, analytical skills and aesthetics are helpful.
 Geometry and some training in art are desirable.

 Students enrolled in this major will be required to purchase a Freshman Art Kit.

-- demonstrate hand skills applicable to the various media.
+- demonstrate design and imaging skills applicable to the Web, print, and other media.

-- organize type and images into a functional and aesthetically pleasing layout.
+- organize graphics and images into successful designs.

-- apply independent problem-solving skills to all stages of the design and imaging processes.
+- apply problem-solving skills to all stages of the design and imaging processes.